Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Introduction

 In this paper, we consider matroid intersection coloring problems where all but one of the matroids is a partition matroid (or alternatively, by applying the known reductions to partition matroids, if all but one of the matroids are one of the standard combinatorial types).
-Besides being a logical next step in catching up to the combinatorists, our motivation to consider such instances arises from the observation that some well-known conjectures in the combinatorics literature can be stated as conjectures about coloring the intersection of a general matroid and a collection of partition matroids.
-In particular we will consider matroid intersection coloring problems related to Rota's Basis Conjecture~\cite{enwiki:1190317650,rota_basis,halfway_rota} and to the Strong Coloring Conjecture~\cite{enwiki:1297170191, scc}.
+Besides being a logical next step towards general matroid intersection coloring, our motivation to consider such instances arises from the observation that some well-known conjectures in the combinatorics literature can be stated as conjectures about coloring the intersection of a general matroid and a collection of partition matroids.
+In particular, these matroid intersection coloring problems are related to Rota's Basis Conjecture~\cite{rota_basis} and to the Strong Coloring Conjecture~\cite{scc}.
 There is significant literature around these well-known conjectures that contain existential results with nonconstructive proofs.
 This gives targets to shoot for when developing constructive polynomial-time algorithms.

+Further, computing the maximum number of disjoint common bases between two general matroids is reducible to the special case where one matroid is general and the other is partition \cite{HarveyKiralylau2011}.
+Thus it seems possible that such a reduction may also exist for minimum coloring, and coloring the intersection of one general matroid and one partition matroid may capture the complexity of coloring the intersection of two general matroids.